ViViDboarder/vim-settings/README.md

     make install

 You can also remove any installed plugins or uninstall this configuration using either `make clean` or `make uninstall` respectively.

+## Version support

+Nearly every version of Vim or Neovim found on major distros is supported right now.
+To simplify things, I am considering adopting the following rule: Supporting only the lowest version of each found in the latest Ubuntu LTS and Debian Stable releases.
+I'll also make tags for commits where I drop support for a version.

 ## Project Layout